 What Can We Expect Going Forward?

 Santee Cooper holds itself to the core standard of providing reliable, affordable, and environmentally responsible electricity.
-SC also values transparency and interaction with customers as this ensures that all plans match with customer needs.
+SC also values transparency and interaction with customers, ensuring that all plans match customer needs.

 Should We be Prepared for Increased Outages?

 According to data from the U.S. Energy Information Administration, Santee Cooper’s distribution reliability ranks in the top 2% of the country.
 That reliability is made possible by crews working around the clock to restore any outages as quickly as possible.
 Santee Cooper’s commitment to reliability will continue when Mother Nature strikes, whether by rain, wind, ice, or hurricane.